-It has often been argued that it could not refer to adultery, as the penalty for adultery was death - not divorce (Lev.
+It has often been argued that it could not refer to adultery, as the penalty for adultery was death-not divorce (Lev.
 20:10).
 By Jesus' time, the rabbis taught that a married woman found alone with a man not her husband should be presumed an adulteress.
-Women could also be divorced for indecent behavior, such as showing bare arms, loosening her hair, or talking with a man not her husband.
-Hence, "adultery" was interpreted broadly indeed!
-26
+Women could also be divorced for indecent behavior, such as showing bare arms, loosening her hair, or talking with a man not her husband.28 Hence, "adultery" was interpreted broadly indeed!29

 However, stoning for adultery was very rare in those days.
 Other than the occasional vigilante action (the woman taken in adultery), it just didn't happen, as the Romans denied the Jews the right to impose the death penalty, and the Romans weren't inclined to allow death for adultery.
-Hence, divorce was the nearly universal remedy for adultery - or presumed adultery.27 infidelity, his infidelity was an offense against his paramour's husband or, if she was unmarried, her father.29
+Hence, divorce was the nearly universal remedy for adultery-or presumed adultery.30